IdleFellow/idlefellow.github.io/_posts/2016-05-01-how-to-build-github-homepage-with-jekyll.markdown

 gem sources -l
 {% endhighlight %}

-3. Install `jekyll`.
+Three.
+Install `jekyll`

 {% highlight ruby %}
 gem install jekyll
 {% endhighlight %}

-4. Make a new space for your articles and `initialize` it.
+Four.
+Make a new space for your articles and `initialize` it

 {% highlight ruby %}
 mkdir idlefellow.github.io